hyenasky/hyenasky/README.md

-# hello!
+# Hello!

-I'm hyenasky (aka 'will').
-I'm a computer science student who is fascinated by computer architecture, and systems software design.
+I'm hyenasky (aka Will).
+I'm a computer science student and I'm fascinated by computer architecture and system software design.

 # Portfolio